bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/IO_Clinical_Trial_Curation/index.md

 1. **Download source data**: Download data from publications or data repositories.
 The source data can be in various formats such as an Excel file, CSV, or TXT.
 2. **Process raw molecular data, if available**: The RNA-seq processing from raw FASTQ is outlined on the [RNAseq raw processing page](https://collaborate.uhnresearch.ca/confluence/display/BHKLabPRC/RNA+seq+raw+processing).
 3. **Add annotations**: Ensure that genes, tissues, and treatments are annotated with metadata available from external source and lab standardized columns.
-4. **Create RangedSummarizedExperiment or SummarizedExperiment (SE) object**: For the molecular data, we prefer RangedSummarizedExperiment as it is compatible with [GenomicRanges R package](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).
+4. **Create RangedSummarizedExperiment or SummarizedExperiment (SE) object**: For the molecular data, we prefer RangedSummarizedExperiment objects as they are compatible with the [GenomicRanges R package](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).
-5. **Create MAE object**: Format downloaded data to the layout and structure that is favourable to creating a MAE object.
-Through this process, the source data is extracted from the source data format and formatted into a CSV or TSV file.
-Integrate molecular data to MAE.
+5. **Create MAE object**: Format the downloaded data to a layout and structure aligned with an MAE object.
+Through this process, the source data is extracted and formatted into a CSV or TSV file.
+Integrate the molecular data with the MAE.

 # 3. Clinical Metadata Curation